 - Total respect must be shown to officials at all times.
 Any arguing, rude or threatening behaviour will result in immediate disqualification and a lifetime ban from our competitions.

-- A yellow card offence is for a misdemeanor, which will be determined by a match official and will carry through the whole competition.
+- A yellow card offence is for a misdemeanour, which will be determined by a match official and will carry through the whole competition.
 A red card offence is an immediate disqualification from the whole contest and is due to serious rule breaking as determined by BCC officials.
 Depending on the seriousness of the offence it may carry a lifetime ban.
 2 yellows equal a red.

-- The event will be run on a 48hr eliminator match where anglers compete for places in a final and the maximum number of eliminators shall be 4.
-There will be a maximum of 12 pairs in the eliminator or section on larger venues.
+- The event will be run on a 48hr qualifying match where anglers compete for places in a final and the maximum number of qualifiers shall be 10.
+There will be a maximum of 12 pairs in the qualifier or section on larger venues.

-- Competitors must arrive and register themselves no later than 6:30am on the morning of the draw at the Barston eliminator, and 8:30am at other eliminators.
+- Competitors must arrive and register themselves no later than 8:30am on the morning of the draw (usually Friday).
 Runners must also sign in and be introduced to event officials at this time.
-(See separate rule No 52 for runners)
+(See separate rule No 51 for runners)

-- Competitors must attend the draw in person, which will take place at the event Head Quarters at 7:00am at Barston and 9:00am at other venues on the morning of the competition.
-Any pair not having at least one member present at the start of the draw will be excluded from the draw and may be excluded from the competition and will only be allowed to take up a remaining swim if the competitors are all in agreement.
+- At least one competitor must attend the draw in person, which will take place at the event Head Quarters at 9:00am.
+Any pair not having at least one member present at the start of the draw will be excluded from the draw and may be excluded from the competition.
+They will only be allowed to take up a remaining swim if the competitors are all in agreement.
 No refunds will be given for exclusion for any reason.

-- The allocation of swims for the eliminators, provided there is a spare peg, will be by way of a watercraft draw whereby the first angler to be drawn shall have first choice of swim.
+- The allocation of swims for the qualifiers, will be by way of a watercraft draw, whereby the first angler to be drawn shall have first choice of swim.
 The second name drawn shall have second choice and the draw will continue until the last angler has been drawn and has been allocated the last remaining swim.
-However, on qualifier venues where the number of pegs match the number of anglers we will use standard match style out of the bag draws and the same will apply for all finals with the exception of the Ladies Singles which will be watercraft.

 - The decision of the draw master is final.
 Once a swim number has been stated to the organisers by the competitors the choice is deemed final and will not be changed under any circumstances.